Bulat-Ziganshin/shenc/README.md

 Key file and encrypted file formats are very straightforward and self-explaining.
 Program doesn't buffer file in memory, so you could encrypt huge files, send them via ssh, decrypt them there, etc, without any extra memory consumption.
 Overhead of encrypted file is about 3.5 KB.
-Encryption uses AES-256 and should be very fast on modern processors: around 500 MB/s on my laptop.
+Encryption uses AES-128 and should be very fast on modern processors: around 500 MB/s on my laptop.
 You can use `shenc --extract-key <file.enc.sh >key-file.sh` to extract a key file from an existing encrypted file.

-I tested that program with OS X 10.11, OpenBSD 5.9.
+I tested that program with OS X 10.11, OpenBSD 5.9, CentOS 7.
 It should work with any UNIX-like environment.
 Please use `test/test.sh` to check if it works on your system.
 Also you can use `test/perf.sh` to check performance.

 I want this program and formats to stay as simple and straightforward as possible,